isomerpages/pa-chingay/index.md

   - textcards:
       title: About Chingay Parade
       id: textcards
-      description: Chingay is a vibrant parade celebrating multiculturalism with elaborate costumes, colourful floats, and cultural performances that showcase Singapore's rich traditions and artistic diversity.
+      description: Chingay is a people's parade celebrating multiculturalism with elaborate costumes, colourful floats, and cultural performances that showcase Singapore's rich traditions and artistic diversity.
   - infopic: